-The above topics are important but they are linked to even more important topics which highly impact your financial success and failure.
-Here are four other topics that you should hold on for building your financial future:
+The above topics are important but they are linked to even more important issues which highly impact your financial success and failure.
+Here are four other issues that you should hold on to for building your financial future:

 - Money management